About this course

 This flexible LLM is suitable for students from experienced practitioners, graduates, career changers and overseas students wishing to broaden their legal knowledge.

-The School of Law has decades of experience providing postgraduate legal education.
+The School of Law and Justice Studies has decades of experience providing postgraduate legal education.
 The LLM programmes are consistently highly rated by students and practitioners alike.

 The aim of this programme is to create a positive learning environment for students in which to practice advanced scholarship and research and gain academic and intellectual progression, together with the acquisition of specific knowledge and skills.